rdeutz/rebuildK2imageCache/README.md

 rebuildK2imageCache
 ===================

-rebuilds the image cache directory for the Joomla Component K2
+Rebuilds the image cache directory for the Joomla Component K2

+It can take some time to rebuild the image cache, on my MacBook Pro it takes 5 seconds for rebuilding all sizes for one image.

 How to use: